metonym/svelte-time/README.md

 ---

-`svelte-time` is a Svelte component and action to make a timestamp human-readable while encoding the machine-parseable value in the semantic `time` element.
+`svelte-time` is a Svelte component and action library for formatting timestamps and durations.
+It provides human-readable time displays with support for relative formatting (e.g., "2 hours ago"), custom formats, locales, and duration formatting, while encoding machine-parseable values in semantic HTML elements.

 Under the hood, it uses [day.js](https://github.com/iamkun/dayjs), a lightweight date-time library.